chriscareycode/nagiostv-react/README.md

 In 2014 with the release of Nagios Core 4.0.7, we got [new JSON CGI's built-in](https://labs.nagios.com/2014/06/19/exploring-the-new-json-cgis-in-nagios-core-4-0-7-part-1/).
 This allows NagiosTV (and other third-party apps) to read status data from Nagios with no external dependencies.

 In 2018, with the increased popularity of the React JavaScript ecosystem, I started this new project to replace the previous version written in Ember.js.

-This project is the latest in many rewrites of NagiosTV over the years using different tech stacks.
-This one uses React, and TypeScript, and connecting to Nagios with the Nagios CGIs.
-More recently, MK Livestatus connector was added.

 Development
 -------------